-The trustees, working with their investment advisors, review the voting behaviour (where voting rights exist) of the Scheme's investment managers on an annual basis in conjunction with producing an Implementation Statement.
-Where the trustees deem it appropriate, they will engage with the managers to raise any issues of concern and request further explanation.
+Although the Scheme no longer invests in any equity (i.e. in assets with voting rights), the trustees continue to produce an Implementation Statement annually.
+Where the trustees deem it appropriate, they will engage with the investment managers to raise any issues of concern and request further explanation.